-(2) Appropriate department review and/or approval is certification that goods received are as ordered, and charges are accepted.
+(2) Appropriate department review and/or approval are certification that goods received are as ordered, and charges are accepted.

-(3) Errors, damage in transit, or other problems with orders should be reported promptly to Accounts Payable.
+(3) Errors, damage in transit, or other problems with orders should be reported promptly to the vendor and Purchasing/Accounts Payable.
 Purchasing/Accounts Payable will work with the vendor, shipper, and the department to verify damage and initiate any actions necessary to rectify the situation.

 (4) Freight and express charges are normally charged to the MFK shown on the purchase order.

 b.
 Personal items such as desk pen sets, etc., except where necessary by reason of public use.

 c.
 Luxury items -- items in which a more elaborate design or appointment has no practical advantage over a less elaborate and more economical item.